andresabadia/stripe-checkout-session-api/README.md

 # Stripe Checkout Session API

+Fork it and make it your own [github repo](https://github.com/andresabadia/stripe-checkout-session-api)

 ## Description

 API to selfhost the stripe checkout session.
 Use this together with the [Stripe API key](https://dashboard.stripe.com/test/apikeys) and [price ID of your product](https://dashboard.stripe.com/test/products).